Promoting Your Church Website

 Once you have your church site set up it is worth investing some time promoting your site.
 It will encourage visitors and increase the amount of fruit your church site yields.
 There are a number of ways of promoting you site and most are either free or relatively cheap.

 Other great places to get links.
-A lot of local councils maintain lists on their websites with links to places of worship.
-Local papers often run community portals which are easy to get included in.
-Further to these you can also try schools, friends and any website where you consider people who should come along to your church might look – be creative, remember Jesus went out looking for the sinners – so if your site has appropriate content and your church is ready for the intake why not get your site listed in some more obscure places!
+A lot of local councils and government websites maintain public lists of places of worship within their area.
+Local papers often run information listings which are easy to get included in.
+Local community websites may be happy to list your church and could also be helpful for promoting specific church events.
+Further to these you can also try schools, friends and any website where you consider people who should come along to your church might look.
+Be creative, remember Jesus went out looking for the lost and hurting so if your site has appropriate content and your church is ready for the intake why not get your site listed in some of the more obscure places!

-If making links sounds technical, don’t worry.
-It is straight forwards within the Church123 system; just click the link icon.
+If making links sounds technical, don't worry.
+It is straight forward within the Church123 system; just click the link icon.

 Paying for adverts on the Internet sounds expensive but it needn't be.
 Google runs a very cost-effective option called AdWords.
-Try searching on Google for something like ‘books' you will see a range of adverts down the right hand side of the page.
-These advertisers pay for their advert to be shown whenever someone types certain keywords, in this case ‘books'.
+Try searching on Google for something like 'books' you will see a range of adverts down the right hand side of the page.
+These advertisers pay for their advert to be shown whenever someone types certain keywords, in this case 'books'.
 You can set up an AdWords account here.
 The trick is to only pay for keywords that are truly relevant to your church and will bring in quality visitors.
-There is no point paying for thousands of people to come to your site via the keyword ‘church'.
+There is no point paying for thousands of people to come to your site via the keyword 'church'.
 You will certainly get a lot of visitors, but few of them will be in your target audience.
-You need to be strategic in your choice of words, so if you are a church in Bournemouth you could consider the words ‘Bournemouth Church' and if you have a youth group you could also include ‘Bournemouth Youth Group'.
-You can have as many keywords as you like and only pay approximately 10 cents (5p) for every visitor who clicks on the link.
-You know that these visitors are people searching for the things you are promoting – it's much cheaper than distributing 5000 leaflets door by door telling people you are running an event (although many churches would probably do that as well as advertising on the Internet).
+You need to be strategic in your choice of words, so if you are a church in Bournemouth you could consider the words 'Bournemouth Church' and if you have a youth group you could also include 'Bournemouth Youth Group'.
+You can have as many keywords as you like and may only pay approximately 15 cents (10p) for every visitor who clicks on the link.
+You know that these visitors are people searching for the things you are promoting.
+It's much cheaper than distributing 5000 leaflets door by door telling people you are running an event (although many churches would probably do that as well as advertising on the Internet) and it's far more targeted than a listing in a newspaper.
+You can also limit the amount your church is willing to pay per month so you are in control of your advertising spend.

 Paying for other adverts

-Lots of churches already pay for small adverts in local newspapers – if you do make sure you always include your church website address.
+Lots of churches already pay for small adverts in local newspapers if you do make sure you always include your church website address.
+It's worth measuring any paid for adverts.
+If you stop the adverts do you get less people making contact?

 Everything you print